People Share Terrifying Discoveries They've Made When Moving In With Their Partners

 2. Just checkin' in!

 Moving in with a partner often reveals unfiltered aspects of their personality and habits that may have previously gone unnoticed.
-According to Dr. John Gottman, a leading researcher on relationships, these discoveries can significantly influence relationship satisfaction.
+These discoveries can significantly influence relationship satisfaction.

 Understanding and navigating these dynamics requires effective communication and adaptability, as individuals adjust to shared living spaces.